milesj/shapeshifter/README.md

   "false".
 * `--compact` - Update all relations to use `Schema#define`.
-* `--stripPropTypes` - Wrap PropType definitions in `process.env.NODE_ENV !== 'production'` expressions, so that they can be removed during minification.
+* `--stripPropTypes` - Wrap PropType definitions in `process.env.NODE_ENV !== 'production'` expressions, allowing them to be removed with dead code elimination (through minification).

 ## Documentation